Team-Spoofemon/finding-joy/game/assets/story/story-design-doc.md

     - WRATH - client, always on the phone
         - BUTTER - a golden retriever, has a big splinter in their paw
     - SLOTH - client, provides some levity
+        - GRAVY - a derpy dog, has something comically big stuck in its neck (its not in severe pain tho)

 ## Settings